Work leads in the inbox

 1. Choose a date range preset from the date filter (the button shows the preset name and formatted range, for example Last 30 days with Apr 17 - May 17, 2026), or pick custom start/end dates.

-2. Choose a status value that exists under Settings → Operations lead statuses.
+2. Choose a status value that exists under Settings → Operations → Submission status labels.

 3. Choose a form scope when the UI offers template or placement label filters.